microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/resources/termstore-localizeddescription.md

 [!INCLUDE [beta-disclaimer](../../includes/beta-disclaimer.md)]

-Represents the localized description used to describe a [microsoft.graph.termstore.term] in a term [microsoft.graph.termstore.store].
-For more details, see [microsoft.graph.termstore.term].
+Represents the localized description used to describe a [term] in the[termstore].

 ## Properties